WesSec/teslaorderchecker/README.md

+## UPDATE: 29-02-2024
+As I have had my tesla delivered for a while now, I am not maintaining this code anymore.
+Feel free to pull request any fixes.

 # TeslaOrderChecker

 TeslaOrderChecker is a simple tool designed to periodically check for changes in Tesla vehicle orders.
 It utilizes the Tesla API to monitor your order status.